dead-letter-office/Cataclysm-Guides/simple_mod_walkthrough.md

 To me, a small morale penalty doesn't feel very rigid.
 What if the penalty were worse?

 What if eating anywhere other than a table and chair made the character projectile vomit?
-That would make it impossible for them to eat without sitting down for a meal.

 That will be the goal of this mod, which will be called `Very Rigid Table Manners`.